 Jaden Shackelford is the Bama Central Crimson Tide Athlete of the Week

-TUSCALOOSA, Ala — Alabama basketball sophomore guard Jaden Shackelford is the Bama Central Crimson Tide Athlete of the Week for the week of Jan.
-25-31, 2021.
+For the second week in a row and the third time this season, Alabama men's basketball sophomore guard Jaden Shackelford is the Bama Central Crimson Tide Athlete of the Week.

-Shackelford put up two solid performances for the Crimson Tide last week.
+Shackelford led the Crimson Tide in points in both of its games last week.

-Shackelford came out of the gate swinging last Tuesday, totaling 21 points against Kentucky on Tuesday night.
-Along with being a perfect 10-for-10 from the free-throw line, Shackelford also registered five rebounds, an assist and a steal.
-His performance was a primary reason that the Crimson Tide swept the Wildcats for the first time since the 1988-1989 season.
+Shackelford amassed 19 points, three rebounds and two assists on Wednesday night in Alabama's 78-60 win over LSU.
+The sophomore guard also went a perfect 4-for-4 from the free-throw line.

-Against, Oklahoma on Saturday, Shackelford was once again one of Alabama's top performers.
-While the Crimson Tide ultimately lost the game 66-61, the sophomore guard was able to record 14 points, three rebounds, two assists and two steals.
+At Missouri, Shackelford was also the Crimson Tide's top performer on offense, accounting for 15 points along with four rebounds and an assist.
+While Alabama ultimately lost the game to the Tigers 68-65 for its first SEC loss of the season, Shackelford still had one of the better performances for the Alabama squad on Saturday.

 Also considered: